 Insulation Type | Best Location | Benefits |

-Blown-in cellulose | Walls, attics | Affordable, effective for retrofits |
+Blown-in cellulose | Walls, attics | Affordable, works well in old homes |

-Spray foam | Attics, crawl spaces | High sealing capability, moisture resistance |
+Spray foam | Attics, crawl spaces | Seals air leaks, resists moisture |

-Fiberglass batts | Walls, floors | Cost-effective, easy to install |
+Fiberglass batts | Walls, floors | Costs less, easy to install |

-Rigid foam | Basement, exterior walls | High thermal resistance, durable |
+Rigid foam | Basement, exterior walls | Very effective, lasts a long time |

-Upgrading Windows and Doors
+Upgrading Windows and Doors for Better Energy Efficiency

 While replacing all windows in an older home can be expensive ($8,000-20,000 on average), the energy savings can be substantial.
-According to the National Fenestration Rating Council, high-performance windows, doors, and skylights regulate heat flow, contributing to lower energy costs
+According to the National Fenestration Rating Council, high-performance windows, doors, and skylights regulate heat flow, contributing to lower energy costs.

 Window Improvement Options: